Hedge Cutting Seasalter

 Planting and Caring for Your Privet Hedge

-2. Feeding: A balanced fertiliser applied in spring may promote vigorous growth, though this is not entirely essential.
+2. Feeding: A balanced fertiliser applied in spring may promote vigorous growth, though this isn't entirely essential.

 Hedge Types Seasalter